There are three key components of being an AXP supervisor:

 Reviewing Experience Reports

 As an AXP supervisor, you must review each experience report your candidate submits and verify that the information it contains is accurate.
 After you’ve reviewed the report, you’ll have the opportunity to approve the report, return the report for edits, or reject the report entirely.
+You should meet with your candidate regularly to determine expectations for their ongoing work experience and reporting.

 Note: You should only reject reports if the information they contain is entirely false—for example, the candidate did not work for you or did not perform AXP-related work at that time.
 Learn more about reviewing experience reports.